 NRAO Green Bank is closed on Thanksgiving weekend, Christmas Eve through December 27, New Year's Eve through January 3 and Easter Sunday.

 Inclement weather may lead to tour cancellations and / or science center closures.
 Contact NRAO for up-to-date information.

 Things to Know About NRAO Green Bank

-- Special events, including astronomy nights ("star parties"), planetarium shows and lab tours, take place throughout the year.
+Special events, including astronomy nights ("star parties"), family science labs, family running events, concerts, and planetarium shows, take place throughout the year.